Fliegerführer Atlantik: Background

 Inter-service rivalry also hampered the development of German naval air doctrine.
 The Navy was unwilling to cooperate too closely with the army in aerial manoeuvres.
 The former Luftstreitkräfte (Air Service) officers, now employed in the army, knew that the naval staff had been the main opponents of the creation of an independent air arm and viewed the German Admiralty with suspicion.
 The navy resented the Luftstreitkräfte men in turn for their control of production and development of aircraft during the war.
 The German naval staff remained angered by the army's unwillingness to support naval logistics and the development of naval aviation requirements.
 Commander-in-chief of the Reichsmarine Admiral Hans Zenker was also wary of the Reichstag's attitude toward the navy.
 In the 1920s the very need for a German fleet of any kind was in question.
 Zenker was certain that if cooperation with the army was too close, the navy might be placed under army command.

 The Reichsmarine supported a small naval air program.
-Designing firms Heinkel and Dornier Flugzeugwerke were contracted to produce seaplanes and naval aircraft.
-Ernst Heinkel's Heinkel He 1 and Claude Dornier's Dornier Wal were among the most effective seaplanes of the 1920s.
+Heinkel and Dornier Flugzeugwerke were contracted to produce seaplanes and naval aircraft.
+Ernst Heinkel's Heinkel He 1 and Claude Dornier's Dornier Wal were among the most effective seaplanes and flying boats of the 1920s.
 One advantage for the navy was the allowance of a large anti-aircraft force.
 The navy could use aircraft for towing and exercises which enabled it to conduct a more open program of aircraft development in contrast to the army.
 Zenker felt it unnecessary to join the army in clandestine development programs in Russia.
 In the early 1920s the navy spent one-sixth of what the army spent on aviation.

 The Treaty of Versailles banned most aspects of aerial development in Germany.
 For all of its diligence the treaty did not prohibit naval exercises with aircraft.
 The loophole allowed for the development of aircraft in the naval sphere of influence.
 The Paris Treaty of 1926 restated the terms of the treaty in Versailles but relented over the issue of air defence.
 Germany would be permitted to develop air defence systems to guard against aerial aggression.
-Although this did not translate into a green light to develop naval aircraft by 1927 the Germans were initiating secret training and design programs at Warnemuende under the guise of Radio Experimental Command.
+Although this did not translate into permission to develop naval aircraft, by 1927 the Germans were initiating secret training and design programs at Warnemünde under the guise of Radio Experimental Command.
 A Coastal Air Section was created but masqueraded as a private enterprise.
 It was dissolved on 1 September 1929 in favour of using private firms.
 The Reichsmarine hired aircraft for fleet exercises from Luftdienst G.m.b.H which charged the navy 453 RM per hour for a contracted allowance of 3,000 flying hours per year.
 By 31 January 1931 naval air cadets were joining the navy in significant numbers and the first regulations on cooperation between naval and air units were published.
 The beginnings of a naval air arm had been created.